Bevy-Rust-GPU/example-workspace/README.md

 # bevy-rust-gpu

-An example project demonstrating the use of rust-gpu to compile shaders for use with bevy.
+Support code for compiling and using `rust-gpu` shaders for `bevy`.

 ## `bevy-app` Workspace